infiniteopt/InfiniteOpt.jl/docs/src/guide/constraint.md

 dependencies (e.g., boundary conditions).
 This page will highlight how to implement these types of constraints in `InfiniteOpt`.

-!!! note
-    Nonlinear constraints as defined by `JuMP.@NLconstraint` are not currently supported by `InfiniteOpt`.
-See [Nonlinear Expressions](@ref) for more information and possible workarounds.

 ## Basic Usage
 Principally, the
 [`@constraint`](https://jump.dev/JuMP.jl/v0.21.10/reference/constraints/#JuMP.@constraint)